Our role is to support you to identify, analyze, and resolve ethical issues. Ethical concerns may include issues related to:

 - Withholding Or Withdrawing of Treatment

-VGH/UBC Hospitals, GF Strong Rehabilitation Centre, George Pearson Centre, Vancouver Community, and VCH Affiliated Sites
+First-on-call Ethicist for all Vancouver sites (VGH/UBC Hospitals, GF Strong Rehabilitation Centre, George Pearson Centre, Vancouver Community)

-Richmond, Coastal (North Shore, Sea-to-Sky, Sunshine Coast & Powell River, Bella Coola & Bella Bella), and VCH Affiliated Sites
+First-on-call Ethicist for all Richmond & Coastal sites (North Shore, Sea-to-Sky, Sunshine Coast, Powell River, Bella Coola & Bella Bella)

 Please note: Kim Jameson, VCH Ethicist, is on LOA September 18, 2019 to October 1, 2020